Reveal of Inky Escape! (Craft Retreat)

 Hello friends!
 This is my second post for today, so please scroll down to see it or CLICK HERE for the {Cupcake Inspirations} Reminder post.

-I have several creations to share with you today because while I’m working on trying to get some last minute Christmas projects finished, I thought that I would join in the fun week long “Holiday Chaos” challenges over at the Catch the Bug Blog for Bugaboo Stamps.
+I have several creations to share with you today because while I’m working on trying to get some last-minute Christmas projects finished, I thought that I would join in the fun weeklong “Holiday Chaos” challenges over at the Catch the Bug Blog for Bugaboo Stamps.
 I’ve caught up with all of the challenges up to today and then hopefully later this week I’ll be able to post the remainder of them:

 This card is for the Day 1 challenge of “Reindeer Games”, so I had this really cute Bugaboo image called Little Penguin Reindeer and colored him up for my card.
 I had these fun reindeer papers in my stash to pair with him and then found this fun sentiment strip to add with it as well.😂

 I’ve used some gold glitter paper and added some gold glitter enamel dots in the corner.
-The bells on the penguin’s waist was covered with a gold glitter pen and then I added some faux snowflakes along the circle image border too.
+The bells on the penguin’s waist were covered with a gold glitter pen and then I added some faux snowflakes along the circle image border too.

 This next card was created for Day 2 Challenge of a sketch.
 I’ve colored up this adorable Bugaboo image called Christmas Teddy 2 Ornaments all in blue colors!
 Hard to tell in the photo, but I’ve used glitter gel pens to color in the stripe of the ornament and the silver tops.